yiwenlong2001/specific_banner/README.md

 ### Introduction
-This repo is bulit base on https://github.com/microsoft/banner-settings-ado-extension
+This repo is bulit based on https://github.com/microsoft/banner-settings-ado-extension and realize the funtion of repo/project-specific banner.

 ![](static/screenshot.png)